yijxiang/Cisco_IOS_XE_rogue/README.md

 The mini collector tool collect information only：
-- support both IOS XE Cisco Catalyst 9800 and the old aireos WLC devices；
+- support both IOS XE Cisco Catalyst 9800 and the old aireos WLC devices;
-- Commands output will be saved in the folder name "output" and datetime subfolder；
+- Commands output will be saved in the folder name "output" and datetime subfolder;
-- Pyinstaller used for package all python components, so it's easy to run in notebook specially for windows PC；
+- Pyinstaller used for package all python components, so it's easy to run in notebook specially for windows PC;
-- Couple of commands included in collector which help for our wireless trouble shooting；
+- Couple of commands included in collector which help for our wireless trouble shooting;

 If you need more commands included for later analyse, please make sure add the extra commands in corresponding section of config.yml file.
 For example, if you run tools with IOS XE 9800, those commands should be added under "cisco_ios", otherwise, "cisco_wlc_ssh" will be the right section for your aireos WLCs.